-6.A.
+6A.
 Strategies and Objectives

-While the freight transportation system is the backbone of California's economy, its unintended societal and environmental consequences are significant.
-As such, the implementation of the CFMP must not only focus on improving goods movement, but also on improving the quality of life for Californians.
+The freight transportation system is the backbone of California's economy; however, its unintended societal and environmental consequences can be significant.
+As such, the implementation of the CFMP must focus on improving goods movement and the quality of life for Californians.

 This chapter serves as the implementation portion of the CFMP.
 The beginning of this chapter outlines several programs, policies, and operational improvements to support and achieve the CFMP's seven goals and corresponding objectives identified in Chapter 1.
-Additionally, this chapter will review the freight investment strategy approach which highlights region-based strategies that clearly articulate the funding priorities for the seven core regions in California.
+Additionally, this chapter will review the freight investment strategy approach, which highlights region-based strategies that clearly articulate the funding priorities for the seven core regions in California.

-As described in Chapter 1, the CFMP goals and objectives were created through a rigorous consensus-driven process with the CFAC, which is comprised of freight leaders and stakeholders from both the public and private sectors throughout the State.
-This chapter builds upon that effort and identifies several strategies that are intended to help the State reach these goals and objectives.
-Many of these strategies are already in progress and are led by various public and private agencies and entities, while others have yet to begin.
+As described in Chapter 1, the CFMP goals and objectives were created through a rigorous consensus-driven process with the CFAC, comprised of freight leaders and stakeholders from both the public and private sectors throughout the state.
+This chapter builds upon that effort and identifies several strategies to help the State reach these goals and objectives.
+Many of these strategies are in progress and are led by various public and private agencies and entities, while others have yet to begin.